atahani/my-emotions/README.md

-# My Emotion 🤔 (it's still under development.👨‍🔧)
+# My Emotions 🐎

 This project has been developed for educational purpose only.
+Maybe in the near future, some video tutorials would be made.

 ## Introduction